grufkork/rkbx_osc/README.md

 # Technical Details

 ## Offsets file format
 The `offsets` file contain the hex memory addresses (without the leading 0x) for the values we need to fetch.
-The file does not support any comments, and must be formatted precisely.
+The file supports basic comments (# at start of line).
+Versions are separated by two newlines.

 Example entry with explanations:
 ```